fluttervn/md5_plugin/README.md

 [![Build Status](https://travis-ci.org/fluttervn/md5_plugin.svg?branch=master)](https://travis-ci.org/fluttervn/md5_plugin)
 # md5_plugin

 A Flutter plugin for getting the MD5 hash of the file.
-It's faster when compared with using crypto package (https://pub.dev/packages/crypto).
+It's faster when compared with using the crypto package (https://pub.dev/packages/crypto).
 You can check the difference in my example.

 ## Usage